-When preparing and compiling this Report, the Group has reviewed its existing policies and achieved a better understanding of the values of ESG reporting.
-During the reporting process through the approach of measurement, management and changes, the Group hopes to drive improvement and innovation while minimizing the Group's non-financial risks.
-The Group understands a better future depends on everyone's participation and contribution.
-It has encouraged employees, customers, suppliers and other stakeholders to participate in environmental and social activities which benefit the community as a whole.
+In preparing this Report, the Group has reviewed existing policies and deepened its understanding of ESG reporting value.
+Through measurement, management and adaptation, we aim to drive improvement and innovation while minimizing non-financial risks.
+The Group recognizes that building a better future requires collective participation and has encouraged employees, customers, suppliers and other stakeholders to engage in environmental and social activities benefiting the broader community.

-The Board of Directors is pleased to present the 2023 ESG Report for the period from 1 January 2023 to 31 December 2023, which outlines the Group's policies and performance in four areas which are environmental, employment and labour practices, operating practices and community investment.
+The Board is pleased to present the 2024 ESG Report for the period from 1 January 2024 to 31 December 2024, outlining the Group's policies and performance in four areas: environmental, employment and labour practices, operating practices and community investment.